aheirich/AMI2/doc/toplevel.md

 #### TCP/IP

 ### Robustness Monitor
-The [Robustness Monitor](robust.md) monitors the state of the system and restarts failed processes.
+The [Robustness Monitor](robust.md) monitors the state of the system and restarts failed component.

 ## Issues